 Before the printing press and the first dictionaries appeared, names and other words were often spelled differently every time they were written.
 Noravich has appeared under the variations Elder, Elders, Eldar, MacNoravaich and others.

 Early Notables of the Noravich family (pre 1700)

 Notable amongst the family at this time was John Elder (fl.
 1555), Scottish writer, a native of Caithness who passed twelve years of his life at the universities of St. Andrews, Aberdeen, and Glasgow, and appears to have entered the ministry.
 "He came to England soon after the death of James V of Scotland in 1542, when he presented to Henry VIII a 'plot' or map of the realm of Scotland, being a...

 Migration of the Noravich family to Ireland

-Migration of the Noravich family to the New World and Oceana
+Migration of the Noravich family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.